 Jambalaya.
 Jambalaya (/ˌdʒæmbəˈlaɪ.ə/ JAM-bə-LY-ə, /ˌdʒʌm-/ JUM-) is a popular dish of West African, French (especially Provençal cuisine), Spanish and Native American influence, consisting mainly of meat and vegetables mixed with rice.
 The BEST Jambalaya Recipe — made with shrimp, chicken and Andouille sausage, veggies, rice and the most delicious zesty Cajun seasoning.
 Cajun Jambalaya "brown jambalaya"- unlike Creole Jambalaya, this version does not The easiest way to remember the difference between Jambalaya and Gumbo is that Jambalaya is, at its core, a.

 Jambalaya is one of Creole cuisine's greatest creations.
 It's spicy, hearty, and incredibly flavorful.
 We break these ingredients down below, so you can have the BEST Jambalaya on this side of the.
-You can have Jambalaya using 12 ingredients and 2 steps.
-Here is how you cook that.
+You can have Jambalaya using 9 ingredients and 8 steps.
+Here is how you achieve that.

 Ingredients of Jambalaya

 - It’s of Meat (Kalbasa or chicken, shrimp, ect).

 - It’s of Baton rouge spices.